The SWITCH test for discriminating quantum evolutions

-From the optical circuit, we recover a relevant measure of the distance between the operators under test with a number of trials consistent with what we expect from tomography results \cite{montanaro2016}.
-For different states so that $F_{\text{proc}}(U_1,U_2)=1-\delta$, the probability of success is less than $(\frac{1+F_{\text{proc}}(U_1,U_2)}{2})^{d^3}$ and we can reasonably discern evolution operators with distances of the order of $\delta=d^{-3}$.

-The proposed SWITCH tests can estimate how close two quantum evolution operators are.
+We have shown the proposed SWITCH tests can estimate how close two quantum evolution operators are.
 The one-state test has several limitations, but can be readily realized in interferometric experiments with one photon.
-The two-state tests are related to the SWAP test used to compared quantum states.
+The two-state tests are related to the SWAP test used to compare quantum states.
 We have given two alternative quantum circuits implementing this test, one of which can be implemented in a quantum optics lab using a beamsplitter in a Hong-Ou-Mandel setup.
-If we can prepare two indistinguishable photons in the same arbitrary state and we have access to black boxes performing two operations $U_1$ and $U_2$ on the photons, after $d^3$ measurements we have an effective way to compare two optical channels.
+This expands previous optical setups that can compare quantum processes using entanglement \cite{LRO09}.
+We have also commented different sampling strategies to obtain meaningful averages.
+The required random state generation can be performed with simple quantum circuits which could be built with the current noisy intermediate scale quantum computers.
+In optical setups, there are also known constructions that allow to prepare the needed input states.
+Combined with the recent advances in integrated photonics, this offers a compact way to compare to two optical quantum communication channels.